Learning Southern Italy Cooking in Lecce

-Sitting in the kitchen, with the garden doors open, we all squeezed around the kitchen table for lunch and ate course after course in true Italian fashion – pasta, then rabbit, finished with dessert.
+Sitting in the kitchen, with the garden doors open, we all squeezed around the kitchen table for lunch.
+We ate course after course in true Italian fashion – pasta, then rabbit, finished with dessert.

 Finally sated, sat back from the table.
-We would get a 3 hour break before we would return to cook dinner.
+We had a 3 hour break before we would return to cook dinner.
 Silvestro suggested we meet and explore a wine market when we returned to further our education.
-We were game for that!
+We were game for that

 On our way back out to the hotel for our break, we came across the roving judges who were considering Lecce for the cultural city for 2019.
 They hopped off the little tourist train at the opera and went in.
 It would have been a great boost for Lecce to be selected.
 Although later we saw a group of protesters, closely watched by the police, who didn’t agree!
 We would learn later in our trip that Lecce had lost out this time to Matera!